Ageing - change in the polymer structure

 Ageing refers to the time-dependent degradation of the physical, chemical and mechanical properties of a material due to environmental influences and operational stresses.
 In the case of elastomers such as natural rubber (NR), EPDM, NBR or silicone rubber (VMQ), ageing leads to changes in the Polymer structure, which manifests itself in brittleness, loss of elasticity, Cracking, discolouration or swelling.

-Factors influencing the ageing of rubber parts
+What factors influence the ageing of rubber parts?

 • Thermal influences: high temperatures accelerate chemical reactions such as oxidation or post-crosslinking